Nick-mgl/Vapo/docs/source/intro.rst

 *“The key to living without regrets is accepting responsibility for your own decisions and staying committed to a full and productive life - not mindless obedience”*

 Steve DeAngelo, “The manifesto of cannabis”

+Herbs should help you to grow, to become better.
+If you decided to consume it, be resposible for your life, your behaviour, and everything that happens to you.
+Respect other people, and try to figure out how to benefit from consuming herbs.

+I want to support the idea of smart consumption with my project.
+You can not just buy and smoke.
+You can educate yourself, and create a useful device, that will help you to figure out, how different temperature affects the effect that user has.